Common questions about using SimpleAML and meeting your AUSTRAC obligations.

 Designated services are the specific accounting services that trigger AML/CTF obligations under Tranche 2.
 Your obligations apply based on what services you provide, not simply because you are an accountant.

-Common examples include assisting with real estate transactions, receiving or managing client funds, creating or restructuring companies or trusts, acting as a nominee, and selling shelf companies.
+Common examples include receiving or managing client funds, creating or restructuring companies or trusts, acting as a nominee, selling shelf companies, or assisting with in-scope transactions involving bodies corporate or legal arrangements.

 AMLCO stands for AML/CTF Compliance Officer.
 Every reporting entity must appoint one before enrolling with AUSTRAC.
 The AMLCO oversees the firm's AML/CTF program, acts as the primary regulatory liaison with AUSTRAC, and is responsible for filing SMRs and TTRs.